Seagate/cortx-hare/rfc/5/README.md

 **Notes**:
 1. Entrypoint request replies are sent from a different thread to the one which received the request.
 2. The order of replies is the same to the order of received requests.
-3. If hax is not able to build the reply (e.g. if Consul is not operational), hax will send `EAGAIN` back to the Mero process.
-Mero process MUST repeat the request.
+3. If hax is not able to build the reply (e.g. if Consul is not operational), hax will send `EAGAIN` back to the Motr process.
+Motr process MUST repeat the request.

-#### 2. Consul watch sends new Mero process statuses
+#### 2. Consul watch sends new Motr process statuses

-When Consul watch sends new Mero process statuses, `hax` forwards the statuses via ha_link.
+When Consul watch sends new Motr process statuses, `hax` forwards the statuses via ha_link.

 ```plantuml
 @startuml